Owen-Splat/Splatoon-3-Randomizer/README.md

 Please note that while most things are functional, this randomizer is still very early in development and lacks proper logic.
 There is a definite possibilty in levels being unbeatable.
 There is a setting that at least tries to prevent this

 In order to run the randomizer, you must have the RomFS of the game extracted and on the device you're running this program from.
-This can be extracted through tools like [Hactool](https://github.com/SciresM/hactool) or [nxdumptool] from the Homebrew App Store.
-The RomFS is the component of the game package with all of the data files (i.e. non-executable files).
-Currently, only the `Pack/Scene` folder is required.
+This can be extracted on pc through Yuzu or Ryujinx, or nxdumptool from the Homebrew App Store.
+The RomFS is the component of the game package with all of the data files (i.e. non-executable files)

 ## How to run: